 - Snapshots: Amazon EBS Volume lets users create backups of the instances.
 Instances need not be connected to any volume for taking snapshots.
 Snapshots taken of an availability zone remain inside the same zone.

-Answer: AWS Cloudwatch is a tool to monitor the applications and manage the services of cloud resources.
-This allows you to have a metric report of the performance of your application in real-time and other services of AWS in the form of stats and graphical reports allowing you to configure all your AWS services within the console.
-Using Cloudwatch monitoring, instances can be upgraded or downgraded as per the load requirements.
+Answer: AWS Cloudwatch is a tool to monitor applications and manage their resources.
+This allows you to have a metric report of the performance of your applications in real-time.
+Also, it allows you to track other AWS services in the form of stats and graphical reports, thus assisting you to configure all your AWS services within the console.

 AWS provides 2 types of Cloudwatch: